 The story begins with an automated call.
 It plays a recorded message warning you that it’s “the final notice” from the tax agency such as the Internal Revenue Service, Indian Income Tax Department, HM Revenue and Customs, or the Tax department of your country.
 Or it could begin with an email.
 In any case, the recorded voice or email purports to be from a tax inspector and goes on to specify the course of action, the agency is likely to follow against you like, planning a lawsuit against you, and if you don’t return this call, you could land up in jail, soon.

 Attacks, such as these use fear as bait or the lure of a tax refund on the other hand.
 They rely on social engineering tactics.
 One such message tells recipients that there’s a pending law enforcement action against them as they have evaded tax.
 It is mainly used to target U.S. taxpayers.
 The scam pretends to contain information about a subpoena.

 It could contain a web link which it wants you to click.
 The link could take you to a fraudulent website.
 Or the email could include an attachment.
 The file is a “document file” that Microsoft Word opens in Protected View.
-It contains an instruction to Enable Editing.
-If the Enable Editing button is clicked, malicious Macros in the ‘document’ downloads a malware.
+It contains instructions to Enable Editing.
+If the Enable Editing button is clicked, malicious Macros in the ‘document’ downloads malware.
 So one needs to always exercise utmost caution in either of the cases.

-- You are eligible Tax refund
+- You are an eligible Tax refund

 - Tax Payment has been directly debited from your account